maehw/diy-beatmungsgeraet/software/mass-airflow-sensor/documentation/README.md

 2. Define the **maximum pressure drop** allowed to be produced by the sensor at the peak volume flow, i.e. the resistance should not be too high as the pressure delivered to the patient is also reduced and might need to be compensated on the pressure source side.
 Example: 600 Pascal.
 3.  **Select an appropriate differential pressure sensor** to cover the maximum pressure drop in a reasonable measurement range.
    1. Which kind of transducer is used - what is the output?
 Does it provide a digital interface (e.g. I2C or SPI) or an analogue voltage?
 How is the resolution?
    2. In case of an analogue voltage: What is the reference voltage, i.e. the measurement range of your ADC?
 How is the resolution?
 Is it sufficient to measure the voltage directly or is an operational amplifier required - or a voltage divider?
+Adding more circuitry (e.g. power stabilization/regulation, op-amp) also adds cost and requires space.
-How should the analogue low pass filter be designed?
+   3. How should the analogue low pass filter be designed?
 4. **Calculate your geometry using the Venturi tube design**: the outer diameter might already be given by the tube sizes to adapt the meter for the rest of the system.
 The inner diameter is then determined: the peak volume flow shall lead to the maximum pressure drop allowed.

 Disclaimer: The prototype is not based on these design steps!